 Courses should be scheduled in adherence with the University's allowable meeting patterns.
-You may also want to review the Standard Meeting Patterns Summary and Classroom Scheduling Policy.
+You may also want to review the Class Meeting Patterns information and Classroom Scheduling Policy.
 Once the course schedule is set, the Registrar's Office, in conjunction with the Student Services Manager (SSM), will allocate a room.
 Make sure the SSM knows your room preferences such as size/capacity, technology needs, black/white boards, etc. Note that sometimes instructors are assigned rooms that are not ideal.
 This happens more so when your class is scheduled during peak times, which are between 10am and 2pm, approximately.
 You can ask the SSM to look for another room, but it is not always possible to find one.
 Instructors may search for and review rooms on 25Live (SUNet log-in required), the University's room scheduling resource, using the "Locations" tab.
 The SSM will be happy to provide you with a quick navigation tutorial!

 Dead Week/End Quarter Period: during the last week before final exams, classes are held as usual despite student rumors to the contrary!